Diffeological, Fr\"{o}licher, and Differential Spaces: Orbifolds, Quotients by Compact Group Actions, and Manifolds with Corners

 \textbf{Notes.}

 \begin{enumerate}

-\item The argument in Example~\ref{x:orthant} is a generalisation of the same statement for half-spaces $\RR^{n-1}\times[0,\infty)$ that was given by Iglesias-Zemmour in \cite[ch.~4]{iglesias} to show that the classical notion of a manifold with boundary is the same as the diffeological notion.
+\item The argument in Example~\ref{x:orthant} is a generalisation of the same statement for half-spaces $\RR^{n-1}\times[0,\infty)$ that was given by Iglesias-Zemmour in \cite[ch.~4]{iglesias} to show that the classical notion of a manifold-with-boundary is the same as the diffeological notion.
 This generalisation appeared in \cite{LW}.
-More generally, by a result of Kriegl \cite{kriegl} \cite[Theorem 24.5]{KM}, the subset differential structure on any convex set is reflexive. \end{enumerate}
+More generally, the subspace differential structure on any locally closed convex set is reflexive; see \cite{KW:convex}.

+\item Manifolds-with-corners were introduced in 1961 by Jean Cerf and by Adrien Douady \cite{cerf,douady} and are now included in standard textbooks such as John Lee's \cite[Chapter~16]{lee}.
+Our definitions of a manifold-with-corners are equivalent to theirs.
+These definitions are local.

+Manifolds-with-faces were introduced in 1968 by Klaus J\"anich \cite{janich}; also see \cite[Chap.~4]{verona}.
+The codimension-$k$ \emph{strata} of a manifold-with-corners are the connected components of the set of those points that, in a chart-with-corners, have exactly $k$ coordinates that vanish.
+Manifolds-with-faces are manifolds-with-corners in which every codimension-$k$ stratum is in the closure of $k$ distinct codimension one strata.
+This condition is global.
+The disc-with-one-corner in the plane, given in polar coordinates by $r \leq \sin 2\theta$ for $0 \leq \theta \leq \pi/2$, is a manifold-with-corners but is not a manifold-with-faces.
+Some authors use the term ``t-manifold'' for a manifold-with-corners and the term ``manifold-with-corners'' for a manifold-with-faces; see \cite[Definition 1.8.5]{melrose}; also see \cite[Article 1.1.19]{pflaum}.